About the Program

 Dance is an open enrollment major.
-However, after the first academic year, all students must demonstrate the competencies learned in front of a jury in order to continue in the program.
+However, after the first academic year, all students must demonstrate the competencies learned in front of a jury in order to pursue the Bachelor of Fine Arts degree.
+If not accepted, you can re-audition at the end of each semester or pursue the Bachelor of Arts degree.
 Transfer students will be evaluated individually and placed into a cohort based on prior coursework.

 Movement Practice I & II

 This course sequence addresses the basic elements of modern dance.
 You will explore body alignment, vocabulary, flexibility, technique, improvisation, coordination, and composition.